 A: You will find detailed information about the institute on our comprehensive website.
 If you have any questions about the program that are not contained in our website, please email us your questions through our webpage.
 Please understand that we are not in a position to individually respond to phone inquiries.

 A: There are no registration/tuition fees for the institute- participation is by invitation only.
-Selected scholars will get free lodging at UCLA and air tickets (coach class/domestic travel only) to attend the mHTI.
+Selected scholars will be provided with lodging and boarding at UCLA's Luskin Conference Center and Hotel.

 A: To be considered eligible, applicants will need to have a doctoral level degree (PhD, ScD, MD, DDS, DVM, etc.) or have the degree conferred by start of the training (Aug.
 8, 2016).
 Examples of doctoral level degrees include those obtained in the following disciplines: Behavioral and Social Sciences; Health Sciences Specialties (including Medical, Nursing, Dental, Optometry, or other like fields); Biological, Physical or Earth Sciences; Computational Sciences and Mathematics; Engineering.
 If you have a doctorate-level degree in a discipline that is not listed, you may still apply, but please indicate in your application how your field relates to mHealth.